 Have an outside camera: If there’s a theft, forbidden pets, extra people, or parties, you’ll want evidence to back it up.
 Otherwise it just becomes your word against the guests, said Underwood.
 “We hoped that whoever came to our house would treat it like we treated other homes, but that wasn’t the case.
 One visiting group broke an expensive lounge chair in half, and the guests said that the wind broke it.
 “It was nearly impossible to prove them wrong, but it doesn’t even make sense that a several hundred pound chair would be broken by wind.”

-And in that same vein, “never negotiate,” said Kelly Hayes-Raitt, a professional house sitter who rents out her Los Angeles home.
+Additionally, it’s important to stand firm in your pricing decisions.
+“Never negotiate,” said Kelly Hayes-Raitt, a professional house sitter who rents out her Los Angeles home.
 “Guests who start negotiating over the price, over fees, over arrival or departure times never stop.”

 Be thorough, even if it takes more time: Holly Eggelston Hartling urges would-be homeowners to be upfront about what amenities are and aren’t included: “For instance, if you have a cabin that does not have air conditioning, be clear about it in the listing and perhaps re-warn people when they book if it is going to be particularly hot outside.